samirkut/samirkut.github.io/_posts/2019-07-14-i3wm-configs.md

 Used configs from [here](https://dougie.io/linux/hidpi-retina-i3wm/)

-Changed the dpi to 142 - which I find more confortable
+Changed the dpi to 142, GDK\_DPI\_SCALE to 0.7 - which I find more confortable